bartekmp/osmosmjerka/README.md

 # osmosmjerka
 [Osmosmjerka](https://hr.wikipedia.org/wiki/Osmosmjerka) (*Croatian word for eight-direction word search puzzle*) is a feature-rich web-based [word search](https://en.wikipedia.org/wiki/Word_search) game with language learning capabilities.
-It uses words from the internal database, which are divided into separate categories, so each puzzle has a certain theme.
+It uses phrases from the internal database, which are divided into separate categories, so each puzzle has a certain theme.
-Each word includes translation into another language, making it an excellent tool for [flashcard](https://en.wikipedia.org/wiki/Flashcard)-style language training.
+Each phrase includes translation into another language, making it an excellent tool for [flashcard](https://en.wikipedia.org/wiki/Flashcard)-style language training.

 **Key Features:**
 - **Multi-language Interface**: Complete i18n support with English, Croatian, and Polish translations, easily extendible